tsjain/msaR/cran-comments.md

-This is a new package that provides an HTMLwidget to create interactive multiple sequence alignments.
+This is a minor update to the msaR package that introduces and enhanced overviewBox.
+This box which provides an eagle-eye view of the multiple sequence alignment used to be an arbitrarily long width.
+This version provides the ability (default behavior) to force the box to respect the width of the parent <div> element.

 ## Test environments
 * local OS X install, R 3.3.2
 * ubuntu 12.04 (on travis-ci), R 3.3.2